Other Vintage Locos & Motors***** Material in this section was most recently updated in November 2024 *****

 Illustrations VL77a-VL77c.
 A very well-made GNR 2-8-0 freight loco believed to be the one known to have been connected with G.P.
 Keen.
 Many thanks to the owner for letting me have these photographs.
 The cab detail is of very high quality, but I cannot say with certainty who created it.
 It has been suggested that Beeson built this model, but that is difficult to verify.
 The construction date is believed to have been early in the inter-war years (possibly the 1920s), but some of the elements in a Beeson backhead from that period might have been a little less developed.
 The body seems to be of brass or nickel.
 Nickel came into wider use by professional modellers late in the 1930s, although it was used earlier (particularly for specific components).

 Illustrations VL78a-VL78d.
 This is not an engine commissioned from a professional maker for the layout of a wealthy enthusiast, but is shown here because I understand it found its way onto the layout of G.P.
 Keen as a visiting model (and perhaps for a while was in his possession).
 It is also worth showing this little engine in its own right, for the modeller's focus has been rather different from the most usual targets and objectives of a commercial maker.I gather it is one of a pair.
+I have been informed that the tinplate loco below comes from the same era as those on Keen's railway, and is from the Gutland layout of his friend W.J.P.Kelly.
+It is a freelance model, and its present owner acquired it recently from France, where Kelly's models had been located.
+Although the engine has clearly undergone some serious damage and deterioration, its 'build quality' is high, and the enthusiast who bought it notes some very impressive specific features.
+He indicates that the tender is of Marescot/Fournereau origin, but with distinctive high quality bogies and cast brass wheels.
+The model was accompanied by a bogie wagon which I have added to our page on wagons 'by other makers'.

 Construction methods Most locos referred to above (although not all) have been assembled by soldering of metal rather than by tab-construction methods, but brief reference has also been made to some kits assembled using adhesive.
 Locos made using 'Bondaglass' are shown in the part of this site dealing with Douglass Models.
 Another construction alternative - bolting or screwing metal models together - seems to have been rare for three-rail 0 gauge locos in the pre-war years, but there is one specific example to hand of a firm that offered this; the Model Railway Clearing House Co.
 See below for a page from the M.R.C.H Co. catalogue.
 We also show pictures of a Royal Scot model that has been assembled using bolts and screws.
 This was probably made by an amateur enthusiast or very small producer in the 1930s.